loganlITL/chrome_driver_updater/readme.txt

 DATE: 2/20/24
-finished functionality, downloads the chromedriver.exe to the downloads folder. try and excepts included to handle errors gracefully cleaned up code and elimnated excess print lines and unnessecary lines
+finished functionality, downloads the chromedriver.exe to the downloads folder. try and excepts included to handle errors gracefully cleaned up code and elimnated unnessecary lines & excess print lines